bcornec/HPHelionCE/HP Helion Community Edition.md

 Once you are in the **seed** VM, you will see the _root@hLInux_ prompt.

-you can monitor the OpenStack configuration of this **seed** VM by using the `tail -f` command.
+you can monitor the OpenStack configuration of this **seed** VM by using the `tail -f` command on the *os-collect-config.log* log file.
 You should see that the _os-refresh-config_ process.
 Once it is done, you will see *Completed phase migration* in the *os-collect-config.log* file.

 ```sh
 ## issue this command in the seed VM